DanielVandH/ProfileLikelihood.jl/README.md

 We compute the profile log-likelihood in this package by starting at the MLE, and stepping left/right until we reach a given threshold.
 The code is iterative to not waste time in so much of the parameter space.

-More detail about the methods we use in this package is given at the very end in the Mathematical and Implementation Details section.
+More detail about the methods we use in this package is given at the very end in the Mathematical and Implementation Details section, and a lot more of the functionality is given in the tests.

 # Interface